klogging/klogging/slf4j-klogging/README.md

 </dependencies>
 ```

-This binding does not currently support Markers.
+This provider does not currently support Markers.